Consider this: A guest is on your restaurant’s marketing website.

 If you have a team of reservationists, this one’s for you.

 How are your reservationists finding availability at each of your restaurants?

 If they’re opening up a new browser tab for each location, there’s no need to do that.

 Using a tool like SevenRooms, they can choose which locations they want to search across, and have them side by side in the same screen:

 And they can search by date, time, and party size, and see any shift notes as they book.

 That’s all for now!
-If you want to learn more about how SevenRooms works with customers like Burger & Barrel, Casa Mono, and other restaurants to book more reservations, check us out.
+If you want to learn more about how SevenRooms works with customers like Burger & Barrel, Casa Mono, and other restaurants to book more reservations,

-Or request a demo today.
+request a demo today.